-FGCI, like most of the middleware based grid environments, uses personal X.509 certificates for user authentication.
-In this approach the users doesn't need a personal user accounts in the cluster they are using.
-This means also that CSC user account is not necessary for FGCI usage.
+FGCI uses personal X.509 certificates for user authentication as do most of the middleware based grid environments.
+In this approach the user doesn't need a cluster specific personal user account since the authentication is done on the grid level.
+This also means that CSC user account is not necessary for FGCI usage.

 Certificate requests need to be signed by a Certification Authority (CA) which acts as a trusted third party.
-CSC is using GÉANT Trusted Certificate Service (TCS) as the authority to provide Finnish academic grid users with personal e-science grid user certificates.
-The certificates will be requested through the DigiCert SSO portal, which automatically installs in the certificate to users web browser.
+CSC is using GÉANT Trusted Certificate Service (TCS) as the authority to provide X.509 certificates for Finnish academic grid users.
+The certificates are requested through the Sectigo Certificate Manager that generates and downloads the certificate to your local computer.
 The certificates are valid for one year at a time.

-The user logs on to the DigiCert SSO portal using their HAKA credentials (username and password in most cases).
+Users log in to the Sectigo portal using their HAKA credentials (username and password in most cases).
 To be able to log in, your Identity Provider ( i.e. home university or institute) most must be compatible with eduGAIN service.
-If the name of your home institute is not recognized by the DigiCert SSO portal (Finnish, Swedish and English institute names should be recognized) that means that your home institute is not compatible with the eduGAIN service.
-In this case you can still request a personal certificate from Nordugrid: Personal Nordugrid certificate.
+If the name of your home institute is not recognized by the Sectigo Certificate Manager (English institute names are recognized) that means that your home institute is not compatible with the eduGAIN service.

 Obtaining a grid certificate from GEANT

-Enter the name of your home institute (Finnish, Swedish and English institute names are recognized) and press "Start single sign-on"
+Enter the name of your home institute (English institute names are recognized) and select it from the list below the text field.

-Login using your HAKA username and password (a HAKA account is created by your home organization, not by CSC.
-Typically this is the user account you use to log in to local university network)
+Login using your HAKA username and password.
+HAKA account is created by your home organization, not by CSC.
+Typically this is the user account you use to log in to local university network.

-Browsers normally store the certificates using the PKCS12 format.
-However, for the ARC middleware uses PEM as the default certificate format.
-The following commands do PKCS12-PEM conversion on Linux machines.
-If you will use the grid tools on a different machine than that which your browser is on, you can transfer the usercert.p12 file to that machine, and run the following commands there.
+Browsers are normally able to use PKCS12 certificates, but the ARC middleware uses PEM as the default certificate format.
+The following commands do PKCS12 to PEM conversion on Linux machines.
+If you will use the grid tools on a different machine than that which your browser is on, you can transfer the certs.p12 file to that machine, and run the following commands there.
 It's suggested that you use a secure tool like scp to do this.

 The PEM formatted certificate consists of two files: private key file (userkey.pem) and certificate file (usercert.pem).
 The certificate private key is created with the command:

-When executed, this command will ask for the old and the new key passwords (they can be the same).
+When executed, this command will first asks password for the cetrs.p12 file (the one you defined in the Sertigo portal) and then a password that will be assigned for the PEM formatted certificate (they can be the same).
 The user certificate file is created with the command :